 Discussion

 Our results suggest that with the derived seven weather regime for Europe it is possible to assess PV power production variability year around.
 With that as basis we estimate for the first time how the PV power output variability could change towards the year 2030 and 2050 with the current plans for additional installed PV capacities in Europe.
 Furthermore, the results show that we successfully introduce a novel method to analytically find a distribution of installed PV capacities, which reduces the PV power output variability.
 The derived results of the four scenarios also emphasize how easily the method can be extended to implement additional constraints.
-In the following chapter we compare the obtained results with literature, highlight main findings and possible implications and hint to limitations of the chosen method.
+In the following chapter we compare confront?
+Discuss in the light of existing literature?
+Put into the context of existing studies / literature? the obtained results with literature, highlight main findings and possible implications and hint to limitations of the chosen method.
+We start with the classification of WRs, as they form the basis for any further analysis, then proceed to WR associated PV production and its variability under present day conditions,before finally returning to the initial motivation of this study: in a future where energy production will be dominated by renewables,, to what degree can WR associated variability of PV power production be counteracted by different measures, such as clever spatial distribution of future PV panals or combination with wind energy.

 Weather regimes classification